Volkswagen Golf Mk2: Rallye Golf

 In 1989, the Rallye Golf appeared as a rallye "homologation special" for Group A rallying.
 Distinguishable by its box-flared wheel arches and rectangular projector headlamps, this model featured Syncro four-wheel drive, a cable shifted transmission and a G-supercharger 1763 cc, marginally less than the standard 1781 cc to enable the car to enter in the sub 3-litre class for Group A rallying.

 Five thousand cars were built in Volkswagen's Brussels, Belgium, plant, priced at about DM 50,000 each (or roughly twice as much as a base Golf GTI).
 The Rallye Golf has 160 PS.
 The Homologation was completed on 1 December 1989.

 None were officially sold in the US.
 Two were sent over officially for testing, with five sent over for evaluation.
 Volkswagen of America vice-president James Fuller was a supporter of its addition to the U.S./Canadian lineup.
 Fuller died in December 1988 while flying home from Germany aboard Pan Am Flight 103, when a bomb planted by Libyan terrorists exploded over Lockerbie, Scotland; this had a detrimental effect on the Rallye Golf's chances of importation to North America.

 Eventually, Volkswagen of America decided that the Rallye Golf would be too expensive to offer for sale in North America, where Volkswagen was perceived as a low-cost brand.

-VW Motorsport entered the WRC from 1990-1991 with limited success, the best position being a 3rd place on the 1990 Rally New Zealand and a 5th place on the 1990 Tour De Course Rally.
+VW Motorsport entered the WRC from 1990-1991 with limited success, the best finishes being a third place on the 1990 Rally New Zealand and a fifth place on the 1990 Tour De Course Rally.
 Limited budget compared to the larger teams meant development time was small.

-VW Motorsport pulled out of the WRC at the end of the 1990 season however they did enter the 1991 German Rally Championship (Deutsche Rallye Meisterschaft), which the they won both the drivers' and manufacturers' titles.
+VW Motorsport pulled out of the WRC at the end of the 1990 season, however, they did enter the 1991 German Rally Championship (Deutsche Rallye Meisterschaft), in which they won both the drivers' and manufacturers' titles.